 Are you about to embark on final years of your school journey?
-They are crucial and will play a major role in determining where and what you might study in college.
-The courses you take, the friends you make and activities you get involved in at your high school are all influencing factors.
-When considering which high school to attend, it’s important to choose one where you can thrive, encouraging academic and personal growth.
+As you know, your high school years can encourage academic and personal growth.
+In fact, these years are crucial and will play a major role in determining where and what you might study in college.
+The courses you take, the friends you make and activities you get involved in at your high school can each influence your path.
+When choosing a high school to attend, it’s important to select one where you can thrive.

 - Academic programs

 - Does the school offer AP/honors courses that will challenge you?

 - Are there alternative, atypical courses on offer?
 For example, entrepreneurial skills, media technology, quantitative literacy…

 - Will the course offerings satisfy my curiosity?
 Will I need to seek alternatives outside the high school?

 - Cost – if considering a private school, weigh up the cost of attending as well.